What is xeroderma pigmentosum?

 Routine neurologic evaluation as recommended by your primary health care provider

 Due to the high risk of multiple skin cancers, people with XP should avoid being in the sunlight unprotected.
 They should cover their skin completely and wear UV-absorbing sunglasses when outside.
 Learn more about protecting your skin from the sun.
 People with XP are also sensitive to UV type C rays given off by some artificial indoor light sources.
-Halogen bulbs and some fluorescent bulbs emit sufficient UV to burn some individuals, so UV protection indoors may also be needed.
+Even halogen bulbs and some fluorescent bulbs give off sufficient UV to burn some individuals, so UV protection indoors may also be needed.
+Your team may recommend taking a vitamin B3 supplement (nicotinamide) that has been shown to reduce the appearance of skin cancers in the general population.

 Screening recommendations may change over time as new technologies are developed and more is learned about XP.
-It is important to talk with your doctor about appropriate screening tests.
+It is important to talk with your health care team about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.